jsorge/jsorge.net/Public/_posts/2018-07-10-app-store-day-one.textbundle/text.md

 The App Store went on to change my life, since I got into iOS programming.

 Yup, iOS man.
-It’s a thing
+It’s a thing.